gmYusuf/cocos2dHMS/README.md

 cocos2d-x and Huawei Mobile Service Integration demo application.(Account Kit used)

 ## Introduction
 Cocos2d-x is a open-source, cross platform game engine.
+In this project we will use Cocos2d-x with Huawei mobile services.

 ## Build Requirements
 * Mac OS X 10.7+, Xcode 8+